-Projects must be completed by August 31st 2018.
+Projects must be completed by August 30th 2019.
 Project worth is not determined by its duration, shorter projects will be equally valued.
 All dependencies must be taken into account in the project schedule.
-All projects must commence no later than mid-January, projects may begin in advance if desired.
+All projects must commence no later than mid-January; however, we recommend projects beginning sooner where possible.

 Funding for Selected Projects

 Funding up to a maximum of €1000 will be available to successful applications.
 Funding will be transferred as required based on project expenses.
 Funding will not be provided for payment of project team members for work done on the project.
 All expenditure must be agreed in advance.

 Eligibility and Application Process